vimm0/web-desktop/README.md

 This project is an open-source initiative aimed at building packagable and distributable web application with the help of pyinstaller and electron.
 This project is meant as Proof-Of-Concept but you could modify backend and add functionality to electorn wrapper and builder as much complex as possible as per your requirement.

+## BUG
+- After multiple tries then only django server start when opened with electorn.

 ## Table of Contents

 - [Installation](#installation)